 What are the downsides of launching a family after 35?

-The bottom line is that women’s bodies are ideally suited to having babies when they are in their mid twenties.
-They can stretch that some into their early thirties, especially for second and third pregnancies.
-Past age 35 however conceiving babies enters a danger zone, for men as well as women.
+The bottom line is that women’s bodies are ideally suited to having babies when they are in their mid-20s.
+They can stretch that some into their early 30s, especially for second and third pregnancies.
+Past age 35, however, conceiving babies enters a danger zone, for men as well as women.
 Sperm and eggs do not increase with vitality as they age.
-Conception as late as early 40's certainly does occur for many women.
+Conception as late as early 40s certainly does occur for many women.
 It's just more iffy and more likely to be problematic.

 Living organisms’ first priority is survival.
 Their second is reproduction.
 How have we become so out of synch with these basic life goals?